GSA-TTS/identity-handbook/_articles/daily-deploy-schedule.md

 ---
 title: "Deploy Schedule for Automated Deploys"
-description: "The daily deploy schedule for IDP, PKI and Dashboard in lower environments"
+description: "The daily deploy schedule for IdP, PKI and Dashboard in lower environments"
 layout: article
 category: "AppDev"
 subcategory: "Deploying"